Universal Credit for young people receiving education

 The government introduced the current rules on 15 December 2021.
 Before that date, the rules were more flexible and allowed larger numbers of disabled students to qualify.

 Note: If your child does get Universal Credit in their own right, any benefits that you receive for them as a dependent child, such as Child Benefit or tax credits, will stop.
+Any child maintenance payments for them are also likely to stop.

 Before claiming Universal Credit for a child aged 16-19 in education, get advice.
 Make sure that you will not be worse off as a household.